cbk914/DCABot/README.md

 If you want the display to show other cryptos than XBT, ETH, and XTZ, you'd have to change `src/dcapoll.py` accordingly.

 Finally, though I have the yellow/black/white Inky pHAT display, I have set it to be black/white only for faster update times.
-If you want some color on the display, you must edit the background or change the text colors yourself.
+If you want some color on the display, you must update the code and graphics accordingly yourself.

+**Use this bot at your own risk**.

 ## TO DO
 * Display timestamp of latest buy (no room on Inky pHAT display)